pirkla/UnityGravitySystem/README.md

 It also includes functionality for localized slowing of gravity.
 The slowing mechanism is event driven, so it would be easy to create additional modules to use the same mechanism when they enter the zone of influence and subscribe to the event.

 Setup: Add all the files to the project.
 Add the ObjectGravity script to an object with a collider and rigidbody.
 Turn off gravity for the rigidbody.
-Set the gravity origin to 0,0,0 and the gravity direction to 0,1,0 (or to whatever you want it to be)
+Set the gravity origin to 0,0,0, the gravity direction to 0,1,0 (or to whatever you want it to be), and the force to about 20 (because 9.8 is boring).
 Add the tag "Gravitates" and set the tag for any walls that gravity should reorient to to "Gravitates" The tag could be customized via the serializable field "Grav Object Tag Name" on the ObjectGravity script on the obect.
 Note the walls will need a collider for this to work.